At some point almost everyone will purchase some form of insurance.

 So, yes.
 You actually do need car insurance.

-2. Well, what if I only get the minimum amount of car insurance required by my state?
+What if I only get the minimum amount of car insurance required?

 It’s tempting to go with the state minimum for car insurance.